Website LogoWebsite Logo

 Why are fake login alerts becoming more common?

-As social media accounts gain financial and personal value, scammers increasingly use impersonation tactics to gain access Without breaking technical defenses.
+As social media accounts gain financial and personal value, scammers increasingly use impersonation tactics to gain access without breaking technical defenses.

 Are login alert scams only happening on Instagram?